d-millar/ghidra-debugger-how-to/emulators/using_emulators_with_gdb_on_Apple_Silicon.md

-# How to debug emulators with gdbstub on Apple Silicon / aarch64 macos
+# How to debug an emulator with a gdbstub on aarch64 macos

 Option one is, of course, use lldb.
 This may or may not work, and/or may or may not be in your comfort zone.
-Given the current difficulties involved building gdb, esp. gdb-multiarch, on Apple Silicon, building and using gdb-multiarch directly may not be an option.
+Given the current difficulties involved building gdb, esp. gdb-multiarch, on Apple Silicon, using gdb-multiarch directly may not be an option.
 If, however, you have a running Linux VM, for example in VMware or QEMU, you have an alternative.
-The basic is to modify the gdb-over-ssh shell to circle back to an emulator running natively on macos.
+The basic idea is to modify the gdb-over-ssh shell to circle back to an emulator running natively on macos.

 To do this, you'll need to:
 - ssh into your running Linux VM (both to insure things are installed and make sure ssh is set up correctly)